Caesar-github/mpv/DOCS/man/options.rst

 ``--ytdl``, ``--no-ytdl``
     Enable the youtube-dl hook-script.
 It will look at the input URL, and will play the video located on the website.
-This works with many streaming sites, not just the one the scripts are named after.
+This works with many streaming sites, not just the one that the script is named after.
 This requires a recent version of youtube-dl to be installed on the system.
 (Enabled by default.)

     If the script can't do anything with an URL, it will do nothing.